HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Knowledge Base Constructing Details

 \subsection{Annotation Analysis}

 There were \textbf{702} participants involved in the construction of HAKE.
 They have various backgrounds.
 Thus we can ensure annotation diversity and reduce biases.
-The basic background information is shown in Fig.~\ref{figure:casual_anno}a.
-We also list the selected 156 activities which cover both person-object/person interactions, body-only motions, and the selected primitives in our dictionary (93 \textit{PaSta} and 80 objects) in Appendix~\ref{sec:action}.
+The basic background information is shown in Suppl.~Fig.~\ref{figure:casual_anno}a.
+We also list the selected 156 activities which cover both person-object/person interactions, body-only motions, and the selected primitives in our dictionary (93 \textit{PaSta} and 80 objects) in Suppl.~Sec.~\ref{sec:action}.